greglook/blocks/README.md

   example, a file's contents can be referenced by different versions of metadata without duplicating the file data.

-This library aims for compatibility with the [ipfs](//ipfs.io) block storage layer.

 ## Installation

 Library releases are published on Clojars.
 To use the latest version with